saschascherrer/jenkins-ci-example/README.md

 2) How to define a CI Pipeline for a Java Spring Application
 3) How to build and publish a Java Application to a Docker Registry

+Note: I use the dollar sign `$` to indicate a (bash) shell-prompt.
+You do not need to type or copy this sign at the beginning of a line.

 ## Prerequisites
 We run Jenkins as Docker-compatible container.
 This gives us great flexibility as to where we can execute this example.
 As long as you have a **working